 At Truman State University, student members of the community are expected to uphold and abide by certain standards of conduct that form the basis of the Student Conduct Code.
 These standards are embodied within a set of core values that include trust, community, civility and responsible citizenship.
 When members of the community fail to exemplify these values, campus conduct proceedings are used to assert and uphold the Student Conduct Code.

-Any student found to have committed, to have attempted to commit, to have assisted, or to have been complicit in any of the following acts of misconduct is subject to the sanctions hereafter described in this chapter.
+Any student or student organization found to have committed, to have attempted to commit, to have assisted, or to have been complicit in any of the following acts of misconduct is subject to the sanctions hereafter described in this chapter.